Magnetostriction-Driven Muon Localization in an Antiferromagnetic Oxide

 In conclusion, we have clarified the interpretation of the \msr{} signal of MnO---a puzzle that remained unsolved for over 40 years.
 The solution is naturally obtained from the accurate description of the magnetostriction effect that plays a fundamental role not only in the structural phase transition but also in the stabilization of different interstitial sites in the two phases of MnO.
 This leads to the observation of a single precession frequency below $T_N$ and explains the unusual behaviours observed at higher temperatures.
 Indeed the particular network of muon sites stabilized in the cubic phase gives rise to two diffusion regimes, qualitatively captured by our MD simulations, that explain the low temperature time dependence of the Knight shift and the second diffusion process observed experimentally above 500~K.

 Our results highlight the fact that relatively small energy differences can play a fundamental role in the determination of the muon-sample interaction.
-This interpretation is likely to be applicable to the magnetic state of other transition-metal oxides whose \msr interpretation is still lacking \cite{Nishiyama2001, Nishiyama1997}.
-An accurate description of the electronic interactions in the system turns out to be fundamental not only to account for the complicated Mott-Hubbard ground state but also to correctly identify the energy scales among the various geometric configurations that in turn define the interstitial sites occupied by the muon and therefore the experimental signal.
+This conclusion is applicable to the magnetic state of other transition-metal oxides whose \msr interpretation is still lacking \cite{Nishiyama2001, Nishiyama1997} and provides an important ingredient to be considered in the analysis of experimental results of magnetic oxides that have recently attracted scientific attention owing to muon-induced effects \cite{PhysRevLett.126.037202,PhysRevX.10.011036}.

 PB, IO and RDR acknowledge financial support from PNRR MUR project PE0000023-NQSTI.
 IT, LM, GP, and NM acknowledge financial support from NCCR MARVEL, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 205602).
 SJB was funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant number EP/X025861/1].
 Computer time was provided by the Swiss National Supercomputing Centre (CSCS) under projects No.~s1073 and s1192 and by the STFC Scientific Computing Department's SCARF cluster.
 The authors acknowledge Andrew Goodwin and Matthias Gutmann for sending their sample, sharing experimental detail and useful discussions, and Giuliana Materzanini for useful discussion on the MD analysis.